NicoleHall/product_app/README.md

 ## Getting started

-To get started with the app, clone the repo and then install the needed gems:
+To get started with the app, clone the repo, change directories into the clonde repo and then install the needed gems:

 ```
 $ gem install bundler -v 2.2.17